-After a lovely holiday break, the everyday hustle of school, work, and activities can seem overwhelming.
-One great way to help your kids cope and adjust is to make sure they are getting proper nutrition.
+With the excitement of holiday breaks, the everyday hustle of school, work, and activities can seem overwhelming.
+One great way to help your kids cope through it all is to make sure they are getting proper nutrition.

 According to the Mayo Clinic, while kids are eating less sugar today than they were in 2000, they are still getting close to 16% of their daily calories from sugar.
 Ideally, sugar should be limited to 5 – 15% of daily calories.